Maybe This Time (TV series)

-Maybe This Time is an American sitcom television series which aired on ABC from September 15, 1995, to February 17, 1996.
-It was created by Michael Jacobs and Bob Young.
+Maybe This Time is an American sitcom television series created by Michael Jacobs and Bob Young for ABC.
+It premiered on September 15, 1995, and ended on February 17, 1996, with a total of 18 episodes over the course of 1 season.

 The series stars Marie Osmond as a mother and recent divorcee running the family bakery with her mother (Betty White) while raising her 11-year-old daughter (Ashley Johnson).
 The show's supporting cast includes Amy Hill, Craig Ferguson and Dane Cook, who joined the cast midway through its run.

 Synopsis

 The series revolved around two elements, the relationships between three generations of women and the bakery which the elder two owned and operated in Haverford, Pennsylvania, a suburb of Philadelphia.
 Thirtysomething Julia Wallace (Osmond), recovering from a divorce, puts her work running the bakery with her mother Shirley (White) and raising her daughter Gracie (Johnson) over trying to find romance once again.
 Julia's take comes much to the objection to the man-obsessed Shirley (a variation of White's Sue Ann Nivens from The Mary Tyler Moore Show) and the pre-adolescent Gracie who was waiting for her first kiss at the series outset.
 Outside of the opposite sex, the dynamics of the relationships between the three characters are explored.

 Julia and Shirley were helped at the bakery by Scottish émigré Logan McDonough (Ferguson) whose views complemented those of his bosses.
 The most frequently seen customer on the series was Kay Ohara (Hill), owner of the pawn shop down the street from the bakery.
 Assorted other townspeople also came in and out of the bakery as well.